anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak out.
-There are nods and verbal acknowledgements, but also silence as if to say, "these are the shoes I walk in, I have no other pair but my own."
+There are nods and verbal acknowledgements, but also silence.
+The quietness, while sometimes sad, is also proud, as if to say: "these are the shoes I walk in, I have no other pair but my own."

 [//]: # If our instuititions accepted anger in lieu of
 [//]: # privelege, perhaps things would be different.